 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Flaky and light biscuits, smoky fried ham, buttery Muenster cheese, and sweet honey butter make up the recipe for these miniature Southern honey-butter ham and cheese biscuit sandwiches.
 Perfect for picnics, parties, and/or feeding a hungry group of people, each bite is packed with Southern goodness.

 Got some cookie cutters nearby?
 Try stamping out a shape in the dough (like these heart shaped ones) to add an extra layer of fun.
 I recommend serving them with one dozen mimosas and a few of your favorite hot sauces.

-- 6 small biscuits
+6 small biscuits

-- 12 small slices ham (thick cut country ham)
+12 small slices thick-cut country ham

-- 2 tbsp butter
+2 tablespoons butter

-- 1 tbsp honey
+1 tablespoon honey

 Gather the ingredients.

 Prepare biscuit dough, and if desired, use a small heart-shaped cookie cutter to cut 6 thick biscuits.